EPIC Animation Tips from Patrick Giusiano on Vimeo.

-One of the lower-profile animted feature films out last year was "Epic," a fantasy tale about battles between competing woodland creatures.
+Lessons on animation based on feature film "Epic."
+One of the lower-profile animated feature films out last year was "Epic," a fantasy tale about battles between woodland creatures.

 Just because a film isn't as well-received and immortal as, say, "Frozen" doesn't mean it was the subject of less careful study and preparation.
 "Epic" was a fine film, put together with care, that didn't quite catch on with audiences as much as it might have.